wasmCloud/wasmcloud-dev-site/content/app-dev/getting-started/_index.en.md

 draft: false
 ---

 Getting started with application development on wasmCloud is pretty simple.
-The first thing you'll need is to perform the [installation](/overview/installation) steps outlined by this guide.
+The first thing you'll need to do is follow the [installation](/overview/installation) steps outlined in this guide.

 Next, make sure you have the language of your choice installed and ready to go.
 Today, we support **Rust** but support for other languages will be coming soon.